sanjay-murmu-au9/interviewPreparation-2025/README.md

 main components that would be develop for the resulting product

 LLD:- Low level Design
-Desing for each elem mentioned in the High - level Design of the system classes, interfaces,relationship b/w class and actual logic of the various components
+Designing for each elem mentioned in the High - level Design of the system classes, interfaces,relationship b/w class and actual logic of the various components

 Monolithic architure:-(internal design):- single codebase/same repo;